microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## What mode of app notification should I use?
 TBD after the first (InfoBar) mode is mostly defined.

+Floating mode default behavior:

+- Bottom right corner Placement/Positioning
+  - Even on page resize, will appear and scale, what about windowing?
+- Resizing: Length in "em's", xaml's version so that width will potentially resize for different resolutions
+  - What are specifics?
+What does Teaching Tip do?

+- P2 Stacking: most recent notification in bottom right, older notification pushes up vertically
+    - Implementation via host behind the scenes so the user automatically gets "bottom right" positioning
+      - Static "host" to add/remove notifications from stack
+      - When InfoBarFloating1.isOpen is set to true --> NotificationHost.Add(InfoBarFloating1):
+        - Expected behavior: Add InfoBarFloating1 to list of notifications open, move other notifications to be in correct position in stack if they exist.
+      - When InfoBarFloating2.isOpen is set to false --> NotificationHost.Remove(InfoBarFloating2)
+        - Expected behavior: Remove from list, reposition other notifications if they're there

 # Inputs and Accessibility
 ## UI Automation Patterns